temidataspot/telco/README.md

 | Random Forest | ~0.800 | Low (1 outlier) |
 | **XGBoost** | **~0.858** | **Low ** |

-**Key insight:** XGBoost not only outperforms on the test set — it is the most consistent model across all 5 folds, confirming it is not just lucky on one split.
+**Key insight:** XGBoost not only outperforms on the test set, it is the most consistent model across all 5 folds, confirming it is not just lucky on one split.

 ### 📈 Visual: Cross-Validation Boxplot
 ![Cross-Validation Boxplot](https://github.com/temidataspot/telco/blob/main/visuals/cross_validation_boxplot.png)